JeffCube99/UnityWiki/docs/source/android_development/google_play_games.rst

                 ..  note::

-                    Google provides you a dummy fingerprint value.
-You need to run the command ``keytool -keystore path-to-debug-or-production-keystore -list -v`` to get the SHA1 certificate fingerprint of the keystore you use to sign your app.
+                    If you use the Play App Signing service, confirm the fingerprint presented is the one actually in use by going to https://play.google.com/console and scrolling down to the Setup **App Signing** section.
+If you do not use this service you need to run the command ``keytool -keystore path-to-debug-or-production-keystore -list -v`` to get the SHA1 certificate fingerprint of the keystore you use to sign your app.
 To use the ``keytool`` command you need to install JDK by following the steps in `Oracle's installation guide <https://docs.oracle.com/en/java/javase/18/install/installation-jdk-microsoft-windows-platforms.html>`_